Adventures in Asian Art

 cí shī

-Note: This is not a very common title for a wall scroll in China.
+Note: 雌獅 is not a very common title for a wall scroll in China.
 Perhaps because lions are not indigenous to China.
-Though oddly enough, rarity of lions made them very prized - and lion dances are a popular festival attraction.
+Though oddly enough, the rarity of lions made them very prized - and lion dances are a popular festival attraction.

-If you do see name of this species of animal written on a wall scroll, it's more likely to be the masculine form of "lion".
+If you see the name of this animal species written on a wall scroll, it's more likely to be the masculine form of “lion.”

 hé dōng shī hǒu

-This is actually and idiom and joke about the plight and fear of a hen-pecked husband.
+河東獅吼 is actually a proverb and joke about the plight and fear of a hen-pecked husband.

-In more ancient times it was used to describe a wife who would berate her husband or go into jealous rages.
+In ancient times, it was used to describe a wife who would berate her husband or go into jealous rages.
 However, this phrase currently brings about ideas of a husband that cowers in fear and cringes when his wife screams (or roars) at him.

 Leo Zodiac Symbol / Sign